Rask gets shutout; interim Cassidy 3-0 after Bruins' 4-0 win

 For the second time in the last three games in the Boston area, fans had to travel through a major snowstorm to get to the Garden.
 The building was surprisingly about three-quarters full and they were treated to another entertaining effort with Cassidy at the helm.

-It was a spirited contest early when Boston defenseman Torey Krug and Montreal center Andrew Shaw dropped the gloves and got into a fight 55 seconds in.
+It was a spirited contest early when Boston defenseman Torey Krug and Montreal center Andrew Shaw dropped the gloves and got into a fight in the opening minute.

 The Bruins jumped ahead 1-0 midway into the first when rookie Peter Cehlarik set up McQuaid for a one-timer from the left circle that beat Price on the stick side.
 It was Cehlarik's first NHL point.